LoicBoursin/oauth2-microsoft-graph/README.md

 This package provides Microsoft Graph OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+## Requirements

+The following versions of PHP are compatible:
+- PHP 8.1
+- PHP 8.0

 ## Installation

 To install, use composer: